Scholarly Publications

 “Generic Norms, Irony, and Authenticity in the AABA Songs of the Rolling Stones, 1963-1971”

-“Building Bridges: Rebuilds in Popular Song, 1959–2024,” accepted for publication and forthcoming in 2025 in Intégral: The Journal of Applied Musical Thought, volume 38
+“Building Bridges: Rebuilds in Popular Song, 1959–2024,” has been accepted for publication and is forthcoming in 2025 in Intégral: The Journal of Applied Musical Thought, volume 38.

 “Microtiming and Tempo Variability in Professional Drummers: Studio and Live Fingerprints” (coauthored with Ralf von Appen): accepted for presentation at the International Association for the Study of Popular Music (IASPM) conference in Paris, France in July 2025.